jonathanpike/jonathanpike.github.io/_posts/2015-12-09-Get-Bitwise.md

 # => “10000”
 {% endhighlight %}

-Since the only column that `a` and `b` had in common with a 1 was the sixteens column, that is the only column that returned `1`.
+Since the only column that `a` and `b` had in common was the sixteens column, that is the only column that returned `1`.

 **OR**